 Obama Legacy ACA

 I frankly don’t care how it gets funded but I do care that it gets fixed and that if we’re going to do it we do it right.
 Saying ‘Medicare for all’ is hardly a solution, we have to go after the intrinsic reasoning of why the same services, tests, procedures and operations in our country are so much more costly than they are in other first world nations.
 I believe we can have a mix of government with some private single payer care to keep pressure in the system but we need to return the management of health to the Doctor with the medical degree & license and not let health care be run by the monstrosity of an HMO’s employees; most of whom are governing your healthcare with no medical training.
 Behind every $200 doctor visit is likely 2-3 people at the doctors office and 2-3 plus more at the insurance company; if you’re really sick then you can add a random multiplier to that number.
 It’s obvious that this machine of fraud drives medical costs through the roof and it needs to be stopped in its tracks.
 If we are to stick with managed care then we have to regulate it on an immense scale including limiting employees on the insurance side like medical review officers, case managers, utilization review and even limit the types of claims that can go to utilization review, make forms universal nation or state wide, increase the amount of acceptable medical loss currently at 80% and regulate costs in every form right down to a pill of aspirin.
-To expect public and ‘non-profit’ insurance companies that pay their executives million plus dollar salaries and bonuses to Doctors who save monies by not properly treating their patients to police themselves is akin to letting a fox run a hen house.
+To expect public and ‘non-profit’ insurance companies that pay their executives million plus dollar salaries and bonuses to Physicians who save monies by not properly treating their patients to police themselves is akin to letting a fox run a hen house.
 If the insurers aren’t interested in staying in the business then there’s always another that will.

 It is important that Pharma companies get repaid on their investments on next generation life saving drugs but being able to jack prices through the roof is not acceptable either and neither is continually raising prices on effective drugs where the patent has been expired for 40-50 years just because they can without a legitimate basis.
 There has to be some kind of risk and return ratio that’s acceptable and legislated or else our only option is infringing on employers ability to pay for employee benefits and driving them out of business as well as the insured being unable to use their insurance without going broke if they need to see a Doctor.